 Undergraduate engineering programs at Mines are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
 The BSME degree program is not currently accredited, but was evaluated for accreditation by ABET during September 2013.
 The outcome of that evaluation will be known by the middle of 2014.

 The BSME program provides students with a strong background in core sciences and engineering courses.
 The program builds on this base with mechanical engineering courses in thermodynamics, fluids, mechanics of materials, machine design, computer-aided engineering, and heat transfer.
 These courses are supplemented by three semesters of related laboratory experience, a year-long senior-design capstone course, and courses from other disciplines including applied math, economics, electrical engineering, and material science.
+Enrollment and graduation information is found here.

 Our program also expects that students take advanced technical electives of their own choosing, which may be used to focus on an Area of Special Interest or to obtain a Minor in another field.